Hello, We're Boyd Design.

 Your Home Designed with Passion

-For example, if my clients love outdoor entertaining, I’ll talk about an alfresco area which can hold a lounge and dining suite.
+For example, if our clients love outdoor entertaining, we’ll talk about an alfresco area which can hold a lounge and dining suite.
 If the kids are to be driving in a few years, where will all the cars go?
 If Mum is planning on starting a home business, will she need an office with its own access?
 If extended family visit frequently, do we create a guest suite or a create a flexible space which could easily be adapted?
 If Dad hasn’t had his mid-life crisis yet, do we need garage space for a Harley or red Corvette?

-My genuine passion for home design translates to a number of key factors which contribute to designing stunning, yet practical homes.
+Our genuine passion for home design translates to a number of key factors which contribute to designing stunning, yet practical homes.

 Don't Worry, We'll make it Work